The Festival of Britain, its just all about Britain

-To boost the morale of people during post-war austerity what Britain had achieved since the war, and to celebrate the centennial of the Great Exhibition in 1851.
+One of the key aims of the festival was to boost the morale of people during post-war austerity, focusing on what Britain had achieved since the war, and to celebrate the centennial of the Great Exhibition in 1851.

 In the hope to regain some faith in the Government, after yrs of toil and hardship Labour had lost popularity.
 England was being rebuilt after the war, promoting recovery and confidence.

-Thought as the “Beacon for change”, other countries and the commonwealth strictly not part of this festival.
-This put a spotlight for the first time probably since the Victorian times for people to appreciate British design, Science and technology, sports, the arts and architecture.
+Other countries and the commonwealth were strictly not part of this festival.
+This put a spotlight for the first time probably since the Victorian times for people to appreciate British design, Science and technology, sports, the arts, and architecture.

-Ireland, Scotland and Wales took part and many of the trade and arts councils.
+Ireland, Scotland and Wales took part and many of the trade and arts councils in the country were involved.

-They transformed Battersea Park into the Festival Pleasure Gardens.
-A plaque still stands there today along with some vintage yet contemporary looking structures.
+Battersea Park was transformed into the Festival Pleasure Gardens.
+A plaque still stands there today along with some vintage yet contemporary-looking structures.
+The planner’s vision was for a park-like area to provide a funfair, tree walk, cafes, theatres, lakes and a fountain.

 Southbank became the central hub to the festival to at least 8.5 Million visitors from far and wide